adobe/elixir-styler/README.md

 And that's it!
 Now when you run `mix format` you'll also get the benefits of Styler's Stylish Stylings.

-**Speed**: Expect the first run to take some time as `Styler` rewrites violations of styles and bottlenecks on disk I/O. Subsequent formats formats won't take noticeably more time.
+**Speed**: Expect the first run to take some time as `Styler` rewrites violations of styles and bottlenecks on disk I/O. Subsequent formats won't take noticeably more time.

 ### Configuration